 - Do not take a nap.

-- If you have an illness on the day of your study and you feel it might interfere with your sleep, call the Sleep Disorders Center as soon as possible for advice on how to proceed.
+- If you have an illness on the day of your study, call the Sleep Disorders Center as soon as possible for advice on how to proceed.

 Before you arrive